Sensitivity reader: Revisions of published works

 Publishers have used sensitivity readers to flag content perceived as offensive in published works, such as outdated attitudes towards race or gender.
 In 2010, Hodder Children's Books published "contemporary" versions of Enid Blyton's Famous Five books which they described as having been "sensitively and carefully" revised to rephrase some outdated language, intending to make the works "timeless".
-This included replacing words whose meanings had changed (such as gay and queer), as well as updating obsolete terms (such as housemistress and school tunic) and removing terms like tinker which could read be more pejoratively than Blyton would have intended.
+This included replacing words whose meanings had changed (such as gay and queer), as well as updating obsolete terms (such as housemistress and school tunic) and removing terms like tinker which could be read more pejoratively than Blyton would have intended.
 The editions were withdrawn in 2016, after feedback from readers suggested that the editions were "not required".
 In 2023 the publisher said that it would be removing "inappropriate or offensive" terms but retaining old-fashioned terms as part of the series' setting.

 As part of an ebook range in 2018, publisher Scholastic made edits to the 1990s children's book series Goosebumps, "to keep the language current and avoid imagery that could negatively impact a young person’s view of themselves today, with a particular focus on mental health".
 The author R. L. Stine said that the changes had not been shown to him.

 Some digital editions of novels by Agatha Christie were altered from 2020 onwards to remove references to ethnicity, such as an "Indian temper" or a female character's body "of black marble".
 In 1940, the title of her novel Ten Little Niggers had been changed to And Then There Were None for the American market, with changes also being made to remove the term from the text, including the name of the island where the story takes place.